 2001 A Class Act, a musical tracing the life of brilliant, tortured lyricist-composer Ed Kleban, has what Kleban himself was never able to have with a show after his A Chorus Line—an opening night on Broadway.

-2002 Manhattan Theatre Club hosts a reading of Sex and the City-State, a musical based on the Greek classic Lysistrata, after it was banned at the American Repertory Theatre in Cambridge, MA.
+2002 Manhattan Theatre Club hosts a reading of Sex and the City-State, a musical based on the Greek classic Lysistrata, after it was banned at the American Repertory Theatre in Cambridge, Massachusetts.
 The show has a book by Larry Gelbart, music by Alan Menken, and lyrics by David Zippel.
 ART artistic director Robert Brustein told The Boston Globe that he pulled the plug because the script was "ferociously obscene—much more than Aristophanes."

 2003 A four-day strike by Broadway pit musicians, which was supported by actors and stage hands, ends early this morning after an all-night bargaining session.
 Minimum numbers of musicians required at some theatres are reduced slightly.